BorisFouotsa/SimS/README.md

-# SimS: A Simplifucation of SiGamal
+# SimS: A Simplification of SiGamal

 Proof-of-concept Magma code.